9 Odd Dumb Things I Have Learnt From 121 Rejections!

 But first, a bit of context.

-Going back in time, it was the year of 2020 when I first sent out a story and forgot about it.
+Going back in time, it was the year of 2020 when I first sent out a story, Mama’s milk, and forgot about it.
 Three consecutive acceptances later, I thought I would never fail.

 But that soon stopped.
 I started getting polite denials.